Frequently Asked Questions

-An example of how Edmonds Community College applies AP and IB exam scores can be found in the academic catalog.
+Find out more about how Edmonds Community College applies AP and IB exam scores.
 All colleges and universities will have policies related to AP/IB exams posted on their websites.
 Credits earned through the evaluation of AP/IB scores do not count toward the college’s residency credit requirement.

 How do college/university Admission Offices view College in the High School (CHS), Advanced Placement (AP) and International Baccalaureate (IB) programs?

 You should check with the colleges/universities to which you plan to apply.
 Ask about their admissions policy concerning Advanced Placement, College in the High School and International Baccalaureate classes.
 Each college and university treats these options somewhat differently.

 For example, the University of Washington does not weigh Advanced Placement (AP) or International Baccalaureate (IB) classes over College in the High School (CHS).
 They use a holistic review process with no points or scores.
 The programs are viewed equally as rigorous college or college-level courses.
 For admission, there is no admission’s advantage for you to choose one program over another.
 Your high school transcript will show that you have completed a college course if you enroll in CHS.